|

 highest spiritual potentiality.

-directly from heaven or even from Tibet.
-They were related,
+flashed directly from heaven or even from Tibet.
+They were

-the origins of modern languages, myths, and religions by
+into the origins of modern languages, myths, and religions

-such scholars as Jakob Grimm, August Schleicher, and Max
+by such scholars as Jakob Grimm, August Schleicher, and

-a primordial ethnic group-often designated by that same
+that a primordial ethnic group--often designated by that

-name, Aryan-spoke the tongue from which every later Indo-European
+same name, Aryan--spoke the tongue from which every later

-and belief systems also yielded family trees, suggesting
+of folk tales and belief systems also yielded family trees,

-that modern cultural divergence, with all its potential
+suggesting that modern cultural divergence, with all its

-for fatal scapegoating, was less a matter of geography and
+potential for fatal scapegoating, was less a matter of geography

 traits.
 Much Victorian academic discourse thus tended toward